xversial/Foundation-Platform/setup/upgrade.md

 Now that you've the remote added, we can start the upgrade process.

+### Upgrade to 4.0 from 3.0

+1. Open your terminal and change the current working directory to your local project.

+2. Fetch the branches and their commits from the `upstream` remote.

+    ```
+    $ git fetch upstream
+    ```

+3. Check out the branch you wish to merge to.
+This is the branch that contains Platform 3.0 and by default is called `3.0`.

+    ```
+    $ git checkout 3.0
+    ```

+4. Pull the 3.0 branch from the upstream repository.
+This will keep your commit history.

+    ```
+    $ git merge upstream/4.0
+    ```

+5. If you have conflicts, you'll need to resolve them.
+You can get more information [here](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

+6. Commit the merge

+7. You're done :)

 ### Upgrade to 3.0 from 2.0

 1. Open your terminal and change the current working directory to your local project.